tc39/proposal-smart-pipelines/readme.md

 ***

-This specification defines additions for the following Static Semantic Rules:
+This specification defines additions for the following static semantic rules:

 | Form                               | Notes                                             |
 | ---------------------------------- | ------------------------------------------------- |